 Since coal was in high demand during the war, the Illinois coal miners had other more important orders to fulfill and therefore not so reliant on public consumption.
 Without a pushback, Commissioner Tucker went shopping and found there were good mines in neighboring states, like Arkansas, selling the cleaner coal.

 But that would take time.
 In the interim, an estimated 1-million people had to change their habits.
 After “Black Tuesday” they were informed how to slowly burn the “soft” coal” and reduce emissions.
 The “old way vs. the new way,” newspaper ads proclaimed, giving step-by-step instructions for using the cleaner “piling” method of burning coal and the benefits of adding a mechanical stoker.

-The following year around the first anniversary of the blackout, on mornings when weather conditions were about the same and an inversion was possible, St. Lousians nervously waited for the smoke to descend again.
-They hoped their efforts were not in vain.
+The following year, around the first anniversary of the blackout, on a morning when weather conditions were about the same and an inversion was possible, St. Lousians nervously waited for the smoke to descend again.
+They hoped their efforts to reduce or lesson the adverse affects of coal use was not in vain.